Join Us

 Check now

-Methods: This study was recorded on three patients with tattoos, and only the black pigments were removed.
-None of the patients involved had a history of skin allergies, skin cancer, and/or keloid formation.
-Case 1 had a professional tattoo removed in the right calf region in two sessions.
-Case 2 had an amateur tattoo that was removed on the scalp in three sessions.
-Finally, Case 3 had two professional tattoos, which were removed from the face in a total of eleven sessions.
-The following equipment was used: Spectra XT Q-Switched Nd:YAG nm with a pulse width of 5 ns; Pico Ultra 300 Nd:YAG nm with a pulse width of 300 ps; and SoftLight Q-Switched Nd:YAG nm with a pulse width of 17 ns.
+Methods: This study evaluated three patients who underwent Nd:YAG laser treatment specifically for black ink tattoos.
+None of the participants had a medical history of skin allergies, cancer, or keloid formation.
+Case 1 involved the removal of a professional tattoo from the right calf over the course of two sessions.
+Case 2’s amateur tattoo was removed from the scalp in three sessions, while Case 3 required eleven sessions to remove two professional tattoos from the face.
+The laser systems employed included Spectra XT Q-Switched Nd:YAG at 1064 nm with a pulse width of 5 ns, Pico Ultra 300 Nd:YAG at 1064 nm with a pulse width of 300 ps, and SoftLight Q-Switched Nd:YAG at 1064 nm with a pulse width of 17 ns.

 Keywords: Q-Switched laser, Nd:YAG laser, Laser tattoo removal, Tattoo removal